 One study found out that 25% of public sector teachers and 40% of public sector medical workers were absent during a survey.
 Among teachers who were paid to teach, absence rates ranged from 15% to 71%.
 Only 1 in nearly 3000 public school head teachers had ever dismissed a teacher for repeated absence.
 A study of 188 government-run primary schools found that 59% of the schools had no drinking water and 89% had no toilets.

 The United Nations Universal Declaration of Human Rights states that everyone has the right to an education.
 Unfortunately, education is still a distant dream for many.

 While the children living in rural areas continue to be deprived of a quality education, part of the reason why is due to their teachers.
 A large number of teachers refuse to teach in rural areas and those that do are usually unqualified.
-As the lack of teachers creates many obstacles for children in rural schools, another setback is the lack of resources.
-Lack of books and other reading materials seem to be a widespread problem.
+As the lack of teachers creates many obstacles for children in rural schools, creating another setback is the lack of resources.
+Lack of books and other reading materials is also a widespread problem.
 The use of high-tech devices such as computers is very rare.
-Another condition of the schools are the inadequate facilities the classes are actually taught in.
-Some schools are located in warehouses while others in small houses.
+The overall condition of the schools are poor, with inadequate facilities.
+The local of the schools can vary from a warehouses to the use of a small house.
 Many of the rural schools operate without electricity.

 Concentrating our attention on two of the worst states for literacy we have setup schools in both Jharkhand and Orissa.